-Risk Description & Risk Owner Original Score (RYG) How We Manage It Current Score (RYG) freeze in 2021/22 is not applicable to Local Government Severity of Risk : Red for those earning more than £24,000 per annum is applicable to Local Government.
-If this does not prove to be the case, an element of general reserves can be utilised to fund the increase in 2021/22 and projections for later years will be updated in the MTFS.
-Severity of Risk : Yellow G Sustained higher levels of inflation in the economy Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow To maintain a watching brief on economic forecasts, ensure estimates reflect latest economic projections and where possible ensure income increases are maximised to mitigate any additional cost.
-Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow Strat egic Risk SR3: Capacity y and capability to deliver / adapt the new s Н The financial impact of COVID-19 is not fully reimbursed by Government and exceeds the reserves available resulting in a Section 114 notice Likelihood : Yellow Impact : Red Severity of Risk : Yellow The use of general and earmarked reserves to fund any shortfall Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow I The Council cannot achieve its approved Delivery Plan for 2022/23 Likelihood : Yellow Impact : Red Severity of Risk : Red There will need to be consideration of additional resourcing and/or reprioritisation to reflect the ongoing impact of the pandemic Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow J The resources available in the medium to longer term to deliver the Strategic Plan are diminished Likelihood : Yellow Impact : Red Severity of Risk : Red The MTFS will be updated through the normal review and approval process Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow К Government and Regulatory Bodies introduce significant changes to the operating environment Likelihood : Red Impact : Red Severity of Risk : Red To review all proposed policy changes and respond to all consultations to influence outcomes in the Council's favour Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow
+F Sustained higher levels of inflation in the economy Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow To maintain a watching brief on economic forecasts, ensure estimates reflect latest economic projections and where possible ensure income increases are maximised to mitigate any additional cost.
+In addition, a Capital Contingency Budget has been included in the Capital Porgramme.
+Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow Strategic Risk SR3 B : Capacity and capabi lity to deliver / strategic plan to the emerging I andscape G The financial impact of COVID-19 is not fully reimbursed by Government and exceeds the reserves available resulting in a Section 114 notice Likelihood : Yellow Impact : Red Severity of Risk : Yellow The use of general and earmarked reserves to fund any shortfall Likelihood : Green Impact : Green Severity of Risk : Green Η The Council cannot achieve its approved Delivery Plan or Being a Better Council objectives for 2022/23 Likelihood : Yellow Impact : Red Severity of Risk : Red There will need to be consideration of additional resourcing and/or reprioritisation to reflect the impact of the pandemic and the BABC Programme Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow 1 The resources available in the medium to longer term to deliver the Strategic Plan are diminished Likelihood : Yellow Impact : Red Severity of Risk : Red The MTFS will be updated through the normal review and approval process Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow J Government and Regulatory Bodies introduce significant changes to the operating environment Likelihood : Red Impact : Red Severity of Risk : Red To review all proposed policy changes and respond to all consultations to influence outcomes in the Council's favour Likelihood : Yellow Impact : Yellow Severity of Risk : Yellow